garysweaver/classmeta/README.md

 In train, you want their seat preference:

     has_many :riders, class_name: Person.meta(:std, attrs: [:name, :seat_preference]).name

-etc. You have a ton of these for whatever reason.

 So, include the gem in Gemfile and bundle install: